 Why is a vampire a good person to take out for meals?
 Because he eats necks to nothing.
 Get it?
 Ha!

-Give it a stir.
-I’ve watched enough Dexter and True Blood to freely admit that I was pretty darn pleased with myself in making this drink look like it has blood in it.
+- Give it a stir.
+I’ve watched enough Walking Dead, Dexter, and True Blood to freely admit that I was pretty darn pleased with myself in making this drink look like it has blood in it.
 Well done, Krissy.
 I can mark that one off my bucket list.

 I’m not lying when I tell you this drink tastes really good.
 I guarantee it will be the hit of any Halloween party.

 Tools used to make this Halloween Vampire Cocktail:

 Halloween Drink Syringe: This one even comes with a blood bag!
 Ewwwww!!!

 Blender: This is a kitchen must have.
 I recommend Blendtec as its what I have and have used more than a thousand times without fail, but I’m sure a Vitamix is equally as awesome.
 If you don’t already have one of these, add it to your Christmas wish list!

 Mesh Strainer: This is perfect for pressing fruit purees through to sort the puree from the skins and seeds.
 It also works fantastic to sift flours and sugars!
 I like this set because of the three different sizes.